ChainSafe/cypress-polkadot-wallet/README.md

 ## rejectAuth(id, reason)

-Reject a specific authentication request
+Reject a specific authentication request.
+The Dapp will receive 0 connected wallet as a result.

 **Kind**: global function